DataSF/datasf.github.io/academy/_posts/2023-01-06-developing-actionable-research.md

 After completing the interest form, you will get an email when enrollment opens 3 weeks prior to class.
 Enrollment is not guaranteed as sometimes there are more interested employees than available seats.

 *Note: You must get your supervisor’s approval to attend any Data Academy courses.*

-*Note: You must seek your supervisor’s approval to attend any Data Academy courses.*